WheezyE/Winelink/docs/README.md

  - [x] Make a logo for the github page.
  - [ ] Add updated example images
  - [ ] Make the script's user-interface look better.
- - [ ] Add an AHK script to click the "Ok" button after VARA is installed.
+ - [x] Add an AHK script to click the "Ok" button after VARA is installed.
+ - [x] Add an AHK script to help the user with VARA first time soundcard setup.
  - [x] Add more clean-up functions to the script.
  - [x] Have the script download all files into the cloned repository directory (instead of into ~/Downloads)
  - [x] Add shortcuts to the desktop
- - [ ] Try to remove 7zip installation (try to rely on cabextract only)
  - [ ] Rely on archive.org box86 binaries instead of compiling (give user the choice to compile or not; add auto-detection of failed downloads)
  - [ ] Find Box86 stability bugs for Winlink & dotnet35sp1 (and ask ptitSeb very nicely if he can fix them).
    - Address internet issues.